Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

-In order to check the performance of the designed circumnavigation control law, a numerical simulation is presented in this section.
-In the simulation, the UAV is controlled to circumnavigate around a moving target, whose speed is set as 5 $m/s$, with a desired loiter raidus of 50 $m$.
-The relative velocity of the UAV with respect to the target is 10 $m/s$ and the height of the UAV is 80 $m$.
-The sensor measurement standard deviation parameters are $\sigma_r=10^{-3}/m$ and $\sigma_\varphi=1\times 10^{-4} \pi$ rad.
-The maximum angle speed $w_{max}$ is set as 1.5 rad/s and the coefficient constant $c_1$ in \eqref{eq:performance_index} is set as $1/Q_{max}$.
+To validate the performance of the designed circumnavigation control law, a numerical simulation is presented in this section.
+In the simulation, the UAV is expected to circumnavigate around a ground target moving with a linear speed of 5 $m/s$.
+The desired circumnavigation radius and the height of the UAV are set as 50 $m$ and 80 $m$, respectively.
+The relative linear speed of the UAV w.r.t. the target is 10 $m/s$.
+The standard deviation parameters $\sigma_r$ and $\sigma_\varphi$ are assumed to be $\sigma_r=2\times 10^{-3}/m$ and $\sigma_\varphi=1.5 \times 10^{-4} \pi$ rad, respectively.
+The constants $w_{\max}$ and $w_{\min}$ are set as 1.5 rad/s and 1.2 rad/s, respectively.
 The function $h(\theta_t)$ which determines the angular speed of the target is appointed as